workwebzie/easy_ui/README.md

 ## Features

 - Generate Flutter widget code from plain English prompts
-- Integrates with Google Gemini (Gemini 1.5 Pro and others)
+- Integrates with Google gemini-2.0-flash
 - Easy to use and extend

 ## Getting Started